Sergei Davydov (writer): Biography

 Sergei Davydov was born on June 15, 1992, in Tolyatti.

 In 2014, he graduated from Samara State Aerospace University.
 In 2022, he completed his master's degree at the Higher School of Economics.

 In 2012, Davydov's debut play "Lev Tolstoy, 49" was shortlisted for the International Playwrights' Contest "Eurasia".
 In 2014, he participated for the first time in the "Lyubimovka" Playwrights Festival.

 In 2016, he collaborated with Andrey Stadnikov on the "Transsib" project at Dmitry Brusnikin's workshop at the Moscow Art Theatre School.

 In 2017, he wrote a play about teenagers called "Brothers", the performance of which became the first documentary play in the North Caucasus.
 In 2020, he won the "Culmination.
 Play of the Year" award for his play "Republic" about collapse of the Soviet Union and civil war in Tajikistan.

 In 2021, the play "Republic" was recognized by the expert council of the national award "Golden Mask" as one of the main theatrical events of the season.

 In 2022, he publicly opposed Russia's military invasion of Ukraine and came out as gay.
 Following this, Sergei Davydov was forced to leave Russia due to repression.
 He currently lives in Germany.

 In 2023, his novel "Springfield" about queer people in Russia was published by Freedom Letters.
 That same year, the collection "Five Plays About Freedom" was also released.
+In 2024, Davydov’s novel Springfield became one of the targets of Russia’s anti-LGBTQ campaign in the context of the invasion of Ukraine, when the Prosecutor General’s Office of Russia demanded that it be removed from the website of the Freedom Letters publishing house and that sales be stopped.
+Later, Roskomnadzor added the novel to the register of prohibited information.
+In 2025, the novel was shortlisted for the independent literary prize “Dar” (established on the initiative of Mikhail Shishkin).
+In 2026, the English translation of the novel by Reuben Woolley received the PEN Translates award from English PEN, while the French translation by Nicolas Stuyckens was included in the final selection of the Prix Pierre-François Caillé de la traduction.

 More than 30 of Davydov's plays have been performed on stages in Moscow, Saint Petersburg, London, San Francisco, Tbilisi, Belgrade, Berlin, Los Angeles, and other cities.

-Davydov's works have been translated into English, German, Japanese, Italian, and other languages.
+Davydov's works have been translated into English, German, Spanish, Japanese, Italian, and other languages.